-Fair Housing Law Center
+The Fair Housing Law Center is Hiring!!

-The U.S. Department of Housing and Urban Development (HUD) recently announced that it has approved a Conciliation Agreement between Delta House Investments, LLC in Reno, Nevada, and Premier Realty, Inc., of Carson City, Nevada, and a prospective tenant resolving allegations that they denied the applicant’s request to have an assistance animal.
+The U.S. Department of Housing and Urban Development (HUD) announced that it has approved a Conciliation Agreement with a Modesto, California, rental property owner and his management company, Tri-Tal Realty, resolving allegations that they refused to rent a unit to a couple because they have three children.
 Read the agreement.
-The Fair(…)
+The Fair Housing Act makes(…)